leonstel/leonstel.github.io/blogs/scrape_the_web1.md

         contestant2 = match_row['contestant2']

         # get the player ids from the player_id_cache and use them for saving the match to databse
-        # the match needs the player ids from its relation with the players table
+        # the match needs the player ids for its relation with the players table

         if contestant1 in globals.player_id_cache and contestant2 in globals.player_id_cache:
             contestant1_id = globals.player_id_cache[match_row['contestant1']]